Codecademy/docs/content/java/concepts/calendar/terms/getCalendarType/getCalendarType.md

   - 'paths/computer-science'
 ---

-The **getCalendarType()** method is available in the Calendar class in Java.
-It is used to retrieve the type or format of the calendar represented by the Calendar object.
-This method returns a string representing the calendar type, such as "gregory", "japanese", "buddhist", etc. This method does not accept any argument as a parameter.
+The **`.getCalendarType()`** method is available in the `Calendar` class in Java.
+It is used to retrieve the type or format of the calendar represented by the `Calendar` object.
+This method returns a string representing the calendar type, such as "gregory", "japanese", "buddhist", etc. This method does not accept any arguments.

 ## Syntax